-If you’ve ever pulled your credit files from each of the three major credit bureaus and tried to compare them, you know that certain information in your credit records likely to be different.
-But did you also realize that the manner in which the credit bureaus present your credit data is also like to differ substantially?
+If you’ve ever pulled your credit files from Experian, Equifax and TransUnion – each of the three major credit bureaus- and tried to compare them, you know that certain information in your credit records likely to be different.
+But did you also realize that the manner in which the credit bureaus present your credit data is also likely to differ substantially?

-Here are some highlights of the differences between each credit bureau’s reports – and how that information can help you to both better understand and improve your credit rating.
+Here are some highlights of the key differences between Experian, Equifax and TransUnion (the big three credit bureau’s reports) – and how that information can help you to both better understand and improve your credit rating.

 TransUnion reports list “Satisfactory” and “Unsatisfactory” accounts.
 They also include color-coded boxes (white, green, yellow, orange and red), with words or numbers inside of them, to indicate your payment history:

 - A white box with an “X” indicates unknown information